-The Group has operating and finance leases, which primarily consist of corporate aircraft, office space and equipment.
-The Group's lease include options to extend the lease term.
+The Group has operating and finance leases, which primarily consist of office space and equipment.
+The Group's leases include options to extend the lease term.
 The Group's lease agreements do not contain any material residual value guarantees or material restrictive covenants.